Bonfida/sns-manager/README.md

 <hr>

-_If you have any questions or suggestions, feel free to open an issue or pull request, or simply contact us at [insert contact info].
+_If you have any questions or suggestions, feel free to open an issue or pull request, or simply contact us at [@bonfida](https://twitter.com/bonfida).
 We're always here for a good chat about Solana and the decentralized web!_